The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 In several sports – especially basketball – many players and fans believe in a phenomenon called the “hot hand”, which implies that a player who has hit several consecutive shots is more likely to hit the next, and a player who has missed several times is more likely to miss.

-A famous paper proposed a way to test whether the hot hand is real or a statistical illusion, by looking at sequences of hits and misses from professional basketball games.
+A famous paper proposed a way to test whether the hot hand is real or an illusion, by looking at sequences of hits and misses from professional basketball games.
 For each player, the authors computed the overall probability of making a shot, and the conditional probability of making a shot after three consecutive hits.
 For eight out of nine players, they found that the probability of making a shot was lower after three hits.
 Based on this and other results, they concluded that there is “no evidence for a positive correlation between the outcomes of successive shots”.
 And for several decades, many people believed that the hot hand had been debunked.

 However, this conclusion is based on a statistical error, at least in part.
 A 2018 paper showed that the statistic used in the first paper – the probability of making a shot after three hits – is biased.
-Even if the probability of making every shot is exactly 0.5, and there is no correlation between the outcomes, the probability of making a shot after three hits is less than 0.5.
+Even if the probability of making every shot is exactly 0.5, and there is actually no correlation between the outcomes, the probability of making a shot after three hits is less than 0.5.

 It is not obvious why that’s true, which is why the error went undetected for so long, and I won’t try to explain it here.
 But we can use the methods from this chapter to check it.
 We’ll use the following function to generate a sequence of 0s and 1s with probability 0.5 and no correlation.